midonet/midonet/specs/2015.03/neutron_translation.md

  * Remove the metadata route to the DHCP port IP address from the tenant router.

+If the port is a Router Interface port (device_owner == 'network:router_interface'):

+ * Delete the SNAT rules created on the tenant router port that match on this port.
+These SNAT rules handle VIP/FIP traffic for VMs on the same subnet.

 If the port is a Router Gateway port (device_owner == 'network:router_gateway'):

  * Delete its peer tenant router port.